Agrotir/CompassTrack/README.md

     eula=true
     ```

-4. Drag and drop the downloaded `BukkitCompassTrack.jar` into the `plugins` folder.
+4. Drag and drop the downloaded `CompassTrack.jar` into the `plugins` folder.

     ```
     .